gustavopolonio/ig.news-Blog/README.md

 # :rocket: Features
 - Create an account with your Github.
 - Subscribe for US$ 9,90 per month to have access to all publications.
+Tip: to subscribe with a test card follow the instructions on [Stripe Docs](https://stripe.com/docs/testing)
 - See all the news available on the Posts tab.

 # :construction_worker: How to Use